 It is estimated that tens of thousands of missing persons in Slovenia were killed during World War II.
 Around 600 mass graves have been discovered in Slovenia so far.

-One of these studies from 2009, illustrates the benefits of using Y-DNA STRs.
+One study from 2009, illustrates the benefits of using Y-DNA STRs for identifying remains.
 In this study partial Y-DNA STR profiles were generated from over 40 skeletons found in mass graves in the Škofja Loka and Ljubljana areas of Slovenia.
 Six of these matched to available reference samples.
 Many more skeletons will likely be identified as reference numbers increase.

 A need for more reference samples

 These studies illustrate the value of DNA analyses for the identification of skeletal remains, even from mass graves that are over 70 years of age.
 However, the lack of available reference samples often hinders the process of identification.

 Marjanović D et al. (2009) Identification of skeletal remains of Communist Armed Forces victims during and after World War II: combined Y-chromosome (STR) and MiniSTR approach.
 Croat Med J. 50(3): 296-304.